-In addition to providing ongoing supply to the Queensland domestic gas market, Arrow Energy is presently pursuing an export LNG market opportunity, through the Arrow Energy LNG Project (formerly the Shell Australia LNG Project) at Curtis Island.
+In addition to providing ongoing supply to the domestic gas market, Arrow is presently pursuing an export LNG market opportunity, through the Arrow Energy LNG Project at Curtis Island near Gladstone.
+Gas produced by the Bowen Gas Project will be piped to the proposed Curtis Island LNG Plant or used within the domestic market.
+The LNG plant and the transmission pipeline to it are subject to separate environmental approval processes and are not included in the Bowen Gas Project.